 Since riding is not a varsity sport, what organization oversees the competitions?

-The Intercollegiate Horse Show Association (IHSA) is the governing body for English and Western equestrian competition, while the Intercollegiate Dressage Association (IDA) regulates dressage competition.
+The Intercollegiate Horse Shows Association (IHSA) is the governing body for Hunt Seat and Western equestrian competition, while the Intercollegiate Dressage Association (IDA) regulates dressage competition.

-Why do you compete in the IHSA instead of the NCAA?
+Why do you compete in the IHSA instead of the NCAE?

-While varsity status comes with many perks like partial scholarships and access to increased academic and athletic services, varsity athletes are required to follow a strict set of rules sanctioned by the NCAA.
-This includes only allowing riders who have never won cash, prizes or money (in excess of their entry fee) to compete.
-This thereby excludes almost any juniors (even if they are considered “amateur” by the USEF) who have competed in the top classes of the sport including Grand Prix, hunter derbies and any other classes awarding cash, saddles or other prizes, unless they refused all prizes.
-In addition, the NCAA has stringent rules about practice time and number of competitions which, given the nature of our sport, would make it almost impossible for ‘A’ circuit show riders to train or compete for any outside events.
+While varsity status comes with many perks like partial scholarships and access to increased academic and athletic services, Stanford’s varsity athletes are required to follow a strict set of rules sanctioned by the NCAA.
+This can exclude some junior rider (even if they are considered “amateur” by the USEF) who have competed in the top classes of the sport including Grand Prix, hunter derbies and any other classes awarding cash, saddles or other prizes, unless they have refused prizes or can show their costs do not exceed their winnings.
+The NCAA has also stringent rules about practice time and number of competitions which, given the nature of our sport, can make it difficult for ‘A’ circuit show riders to train or compete for any outside events.

 What schools does the team compete against?